Sluimerstand/ProfessionShoppingList/README.md

 **Other features**

-- Optionally untracks recipes after crafting them.
+- Can untrack recipes after crafting them.
-- Optional tooltip information for tracked reagents.
+- Can show tooltip information for tracked reagents.
+- Can automatically set vendors' filter to 'All'.
 - Adds a Chef's Hat button to the Cooking window, if the toy is known.